ellysh/dota2-omen-bots/README.md

 You should follow the following limitations when playing with the bot:

 1. Pick only Shadow Fiend hero.
-2. No wards.
-3. No shrines.
+2. No shrines.
-4. No neutral camps or Roshan.
+3. No neutral camps or Roshan.
-5. No Bottle.
+4. No Bottle.
-6. No scan.
+5. No scan.
-7. No runes.
+6. No runes.
-8. Bot difficulty is Hard or above.
+7. Bot difficulty is Hard or above.
-9. No Infused Raindrop.
+8. No Infused Raindrop.

 ## Update